Prithvi2004/SocratesAI/README.md

-# Gemini Clone
+# SocratesAI

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+SocratesAI is a React-based web application that replicates the functionality of the Google Gemini AI chatbot, powered by the Google Gemini API.
+This project provides an intuitive interface for users to interact with the Gemini model, allowing them to ask questions and receive informative responses in a conversational manner.

 ## Table of Contents